NC3-LU/cases_web/_knowhow/sos/SOS-IOpenedEmailAttachment.markdown

 toc: true
 ---

-<h3 class="titre-page">In brief</h3>
+In brief
 If the attachment was attached to a suspicious email, your computer may now be contaminated with malicious software (malware).
-[Check whether your computer is infected]({{site.url}}/knowhow/sos/SOS-IThinkMyComputerInfected.html).
+[Check whether your computer is infected]({% link _knowhow/sos/SOS-IThinkMyComputerInfected.markdown %}).